LukeShortCloud/rootpages/src/openstack.rst

              | c1456e44-5245-4a4d-b551-3c6d6217dac4 | overcloud-controller-0  | BUILD  | ctlplane=192.168.24.34 | overcloud-full | control |
              +--------------------------------------+-------------------------+--------+------------------------+----------------+---------+

       -  The nodes will then be in the "Provisioning State" of "deploying".
-The servers will have the "Status" of "BUILD".

          .. code-block:: sh